 \section{Introduction}

-Broadly speaking, recommender systems are algorithms which offer the ability to filter through large pools of some kind of entity to identify and recommend particularly relevant entities to an individual or group \citep{bobadilla13}.
-Among other domains, recommender systems have been widely deployed to recommend movies and videos, music, and goods on e-commerce platforms.
-One of their most significant areas of application is within news and social media platforms, where they are used to provide users with some content of interest.
-We refer to recommender systems in this specific area as `media recommender systems.'
+Recommender systems, also known as recommendation systems, are algorithms designed to sift through vast collections of data to identify and suggest entities that are particularly relevant to a specific user or group \citep{bobadilla13}.
+These systems have been extensively deployed in a variety of domains, including entertainment, retail, and social media, where they curate suggestions for movies, music, and merchandise, as exemplified by platforms such as Netflix, YouTube, and Twitter.
+A particularly significant application of these systems is in news and social media platforms where they curate relevant content for users.
+In the context of this paper, we focus on these as \emph{media recommender systems}.

-One emergent approach to implementing recommender systems involves treating the recommendation problem as a Markov Decision Process (MDP) and applying reinforcement learning (RL) to the recommendation task.
-While this approach was suggested some time ago \citep{shani05, taghipour07, taghipour08}, lately it has garnered new interest, due to the emergence of `Deep RL' and its ability to handle larger, more complex problems \citep{liu18, zhao18b, zhao18a}.
-Research has begun to explore the applicability of Deep RL-based recommendation in the news and social media space \citep{zheng18, shahbazi20}; this work has demonstrated significantly increased user engagement and activeness relative to other leading approaches to the recommendation problem, which are predominantly: (i) `static' machine learning approaches \citep{liu10, garcin12, bobadilla13, lu15, anandhan18}; and (ii) contextual Multi-Armed Bandit approaches \citep{li10, tang14, tang15, zeng16}.
+A popular approach to deploying recommender systems is to treat the recommendation problem as a Markov Decision Process (MDP) and applying reinforcement learning (RL) to the recommendation task.
+Although the potential of this approach was recognized theoretically two decades ago \citep{shani05, taghipour07, taghipour08}, the more recent emergence of `Deep RL' -- notably, its ability to handle larger, more complex recommendation problems -- has reignited applied interest \citep{liu18, zhao18b, zhao18a}.
+In response, researchers have begun exploring the applicability of Deep RL-based recommendations within the news and social media sector \citep{zheng18, shahbazi20}.
+This body of work has shown a significant increase in user engagement compared to the deployment of the recommendation problem using two other prominent methods: (i) `static' machine learning approaches \citep{liu10, garcin12, bobadilla13, lu15, anandhan18} and (ii) contextual Multi-Armed Bandit approaches \citep{li10, tang14, tang15, zeng16}.

-As RL research continues to advance and RL techniques become more effectively applicable at scale, RL-based recommender systems' impact in the domain of media recommendation will likely continue to grow, and may even eclipse that of the current dominant techniques.
-Indeed, it is already the case that leading social media platforms like Facebook are undertaking this research \& development \citep{gauci18, liu20}.